iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Bad for:

 - **YAML Processing**: if your work heavily involves YAML-based configurations, other tools might be more suitable.
-- **Religious or philosophical reasons**: may not align with specific beliefs or strong preferences coming from OSS background.
+- **Religious or philosophical reasons**: may not align with specific beliefs or strong preferences coming from an OSS background.

----

-I love powershell from the beginning.
-Since it become cross platform, i love it even more.

-The power of Powershell is in consistency and thought after syntax.

-I'ts a great tool for processing complex strings, arrays, collections and objects, which makes it very good for processing JSON and general work with APIs.

-Good for:
-- hewy scripting
-- cross-platform scriptin
-- education

-Bad for:
-- yaml processing
-- religious reasons for someone

 ## Level 2 - Native declarative templates